PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-06 08:10:02
+Last updated: 2024-04-06 08:11:42
-Random Quote: The big bro in the sky had answered my prayers.
-Allmighty five! - Barney Stinson
+Random Quote: Your story is so sweet.
+You didn't even kiss 'til the third date.
+By our third date, I hit more bases than Bob Hope on a USO tour. - Barney Stinson